conan-io/docs/mastering/logging.rst

 Package the log files
 +++++++++++++++++++++++++++

-The *conan_run.log* file will be available in your *build* folder so you can package it the same way you package a library file:
+The *conan_run.log* file will be created in your *build* folder so you can package it the same way you package a library file:

 .. code-block:: python